sumairrathore/Project_4/README.md

 1. To start the server Flask app make sure you are in the root directory of the project and run `python app.py`
 2. After running `python app.py` the server should be running on `http://127.0.0.1:5000`
 3. Go to `http://127.0.0.1:5000` in your broswer and you should see the site.
+    - The main page of the application (`index.html`) will display the player data fetched from the database.

 ## To Work On
 - Loading the entire dataset takes a long time to load, so need to find a quicker way to load the data.
-    - There are 2 lines like this `query = f"SELECT long_name, age, overall, club, nationality FROM {table} LIMIT 100"` in the `app.py` file.
+    - There are 2 lines like this `query = f"SELECT * FROM {table} LIMIT 100"` in the `app.py` file.
         - The `LIMIT 100` must be removed from both to load all the data onto the page, but until we find a quicker way of loading the data for viewing on the site it, this limit will make the site load faster for development purposes.

 [Back To Top](#project-3-fifa-analytics)